Yonsei-MILab/MRI-Motion-Artifact-Simulation-Tool/README.md

 # MRI motion artifact simulation tool (View2Dmotion)
-This is the source codes of motion artifact simulation in MRI.
+This is the source codes of motion artifact simulation in MRI.</br>
 <img src ="./gui.png"></img>
 </br>